quantyverse/omniverse-tutorials/ui/how-to-build-ui/how-to-build-ui.md

 Omniverse supports hot-reloading, which means you can test your UI in real-time as you develop it.
 This is invaluable for iterating on your design quickly.
 Make sure to test your UI thoroughly to ensure it behaves as expected.

-## Step 7: Finalizing and Distributing Your Extension
+## Step 7: Add content to your created extension

-Once your UI is complete and tested, package your extension for distribution or use within the Omniverse platform.
+If you like you can create an extension like we did in [Creating First Extension](../basics/creating-first-extension/creating-first-extension.md) and add your UI to it.

 ## Conclusion